-The asset from investor assurance program is recognized initially at loan inception corresponding to the stand-ready liability recognized.
-The asset from investor assurance program is accounted for as a financial asset and is measured at fair value at inception, representing the fair value of service fees receivable from the underlying loans that are expected to be used for the estimated payout of the corresponding guarantee liabilities.
-The Group considers the probable future service fees collectible and takes into account of any expected prepayments and potential loan defaults in estimating its fair value.
-If the initial fair value of the financial asset is less than the stand-ready guarantee liabilities from investor assurance program, the shortage is recorded as an expense in "Provision for assets and liabilities from investor assurance program" in the respective period.
+At the loan inception, the Group records the assets from investor assurance program which corresponds to the stand-ready liability recognized at fair value, and represents service fees that are collectible from the underlying loans that are expected to be used for the estimated payout of the corresponding guarantee liabilities.
 At each reporting date, the Group estimates the future cash flows and assesses whether there is any indicator of impairment.
 If the carrying amounts of the asset from investor assurance program exceed the expected cash to be received, an impairment loss is recorded for the asset not recoverable and is reported as part of "provision for assets and liabilities from investor assurance program" in the statements of comprehensive income (loss).

 The investor assurance program also covers the outstanding loans acquired from Niwodai Finance in the 2015 Acquisition, of which the associated guarantee liabilities are separately recorded as "other guarantee liabilities" in the Group's consolidated balance sheet (see Note 1).
 Service fees collected from all the loans, including loans newly facilitated by the Group and loans related to other guarantee liabilities acquired in the 2015 Acquisition, are utilized to pay out on both liabilities from investor assurance program and other guarantee liabilities.
+However, service fees collected from all the loans are principally related to new loans facilitated by the Group.